Skyliice/BarHelper_Android/README.md

 # BarHelper_Android
 ## Small dictionary for drinks and cocktails, add your own recipes and search through them with ease!
+## This is the android version of BarHelper.
+To see the IOS version click <a href="https://github.com/vladukhaDog/BarHelper">here</a>.
 ## API